cbergmeir/cc2425/session4/README.md

 To deploy the services:

 ```
-docker-compose up -d
+docker compose up -d
 ```

 To un-deploy the services:

 ```
-docker-compose down
+docker compose down
 ```

 Docker Compose commands

 Now that we know how to create a docker-compose file, let’s go over the most common Docker Compose commands that we can use with our files.
 Keep in mind that we will only be discussing the most frequently-used commands.

-`docker-compose`: Every Compose command starts with this command.
-You can also use docker-compose <command> --help to provide additional information about arguments and implementation details.
+`docker compose`: Every Compose command starts with this command.
+You can also use docker compose <command> --help to provide additional information about arguments and implementation details.

 ```
-$ docker-compose --help
+$ docker compose --help
 Define and run multi-container applications with Docker.
 ```

-`docker-compose build`: This command builds images in the docker-compose.yml file.
+`docker compose build`: This command builds images in the docker-compose.yml file.
 The job of the build command is to get the images ready to create containers, so if a service is using the prebuilt image, it will skip this service.

 ```
-$ docker-compose build
+$ docker compose build
 database uses an image, skipping
 Building web
 Step 1/11 : FROM python:3.9-rc-buster